trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 To check which exchanges offer deep book data, the function  EClient.reqMktDepthExchanges can be invoked.
 It will return a list of  exchanges from where market depth is available if the user has the  appropriate market data subscription.

-API ‘Exchange’ fields for  which a market depth request would return market maker information and  result in a callback to EWrapper.updateMktDepthL2 will be indicated in  the results from the  EWrapper.mktDepthExchanges field by a ‘True’ value in the ‘isL2’ field:
+API Ã¢â‚¬ËœExchangeÃ¢â‚¬â„¢ fields for  which a market depth request would return market maker information and  result in a callback to EWrapper.updateMktDepthL2 will be indicated in  the results from the  EWrapper.mktDepthExchanges field by a Ã¢â‚¬ËœTrueÃ¢â‚¬â„¢ value in the Ã¢â‚¬ËœisL2Ã¢â‚¬â„¢ field:

 ### Requesting Market Depth ExchangesCopy Location